TymekProstak/FS_GGVMap_generator/README.md

 # FS_GGVMap_generator

-Implementation of GGV map calculation using CasADi/Ipopt and the approach presented in *“An optimal control approach to the computation of g-g diagrams”* (2023) Matteo Massaro et al.
+Implementation of GGV map calculation using CasADi/Ipopt and the approach presented in *A free-trajectory quasi-steady-state optimal-control method for minimum lap-time of race vehicles”* (2019) Matteo Massaro et al.
 Implementation is for an all-wheel-driven (AWD/4WD) Formula Student vehicle with an electric (EV) powertrain.

 Two alternative models are implemented: